zae-park/zae-park.github.io/source/about/index.md

 👀 I’m interested in generative model and application of A.I. for medicine.

+⚽ I enjoy playing football and tennis and watching their matches.

+🔨 I also like carving wood and crafting some stuff.

 🌱 History
 - Metal Artficat Reduction & Compressed Sensing @ Dental CT
 - Compressed Sensing @ Cardiac MRI